RobertBeckebans/Quake-III-Arena-D3D11/README.md

 **Q**: I'm seeing `Cannot find ui/hud.txt`.
 **A**: This means you're running normal Q3A with the Team Arena ui.dll.
 Swap it out for the proper one.

 **Q**: Is this a huge graphical improvement?
 **A**: It's still the same art, so no. Theoretically it can support textures up to 16K square now though!

+**Q**: Have you added loads of cool D3D11 specific shinies?
+**A**: Not yet.
+I wanted to be as non-invasive as possible, at least to start with.
+Adding funky new things would require many more alterations to the underlying engine first, so it's not a trivial job.
+See below.

-**Q**: Is this a huge speed improvement?
+**Q**: Is D3D11 a huge speed improvement over OpenGL?
-**A**: I'm emulating the way things were done in 1999, so the performance is equivalent.
-Dramatic wins could be achieved but would require substantial rewrites of the rendering code.
+**A**: I'm using D3D11 to emulate the way things were done in 1999, so the performance is equivalent to OpenGL.
+Dramatic wins could be achieved by storing geometry on the GPU instead of clipping and transforming it on the CPU, but Quake 3 takes extensive advantage of OpenGL 1's immediate nature.
+Changing that would require substantial rewriting of the rendering code.
 I have considered starting from the ground up on a daily basis since starting this project, but I've yet to cave in to this temptation.

+**Q**: What's the performance like on the Surface RT?
+**A**: 30+ fps, averaging 42.
+It copes less well with mirrors and portals, dropping to 15.

 **Q**: How do I know what code you've changed?
 **A**: Apart from the Git diffs, you can look for `@pjb` in the source code.